zishan07cse/simple_library_management/README.md

 #  Library management system
-#  This is a simple library management system.
-Here any anyone can create, update and delete new authors, publishers,categories, books, booklists and reports.
+This is a simple library management system.
+Here anyone can create, update, and delete new authors, publishers, categories, books, booklists, and reports.

 # How to set up a project in localhost?
 - Clone your project